CultureAsData-UIUC/is310-fall-2024/_materials/creating_curating_humanities_data/05-web-scraping.md

 Technically, most publicly available internet data is considered legal to collect, even if it's not explicitly licensed.
 In 2019, "the Ninth Circuit Court of Appeals ruled that automated scraping of publicly accessible data likely does not violate the Computer Fraud and Abuse Act (CFAA)."[^1] However, there are some important caveats to this.
 For example, this ruling only applies to US based websites and the laws in other countries might be different.
 One of the more recent and important European developments was the passing of the General Data Protection Regulation (GDPR) in 2018, which has implications for web scraping.
 In particular, the GDPR bans the scraping of emails and personal names from websites.
 More recently, a consortium of regulators from multiple countries released a joint statement warning social media companies that they must protect user data from scraping.[^2]

 In terms of ethics, web scraping can be a bit of a grey area.
-It's generally considered ethical to scrape publicly available data, but it's not ethical to scrape data from a website that has a terms of service that prohibits scraping (though it can be difficult to find that out if you remember the art installation from last week's class on terms of service [https://www.designboom.com/readers/dima-yarovinsky-visualizes-facebook-instagram-snapchat-terms-of-service-05-07-2018/](https://www.designboom.com/readers/dima-yarovinsky-visualizes-facebook-instagram-snapchat-terms-of-service-05-07-2018/)).

-A more obvious example of a website banning scraping is if it prohibits scraping in its `robots.txt` file.
+It's generally considered ethical to scrape publicly available data, but it's not ethical to scrape data from a website that has a terms of service that prohibits scraping.
+It can be difficult to find those terms of service, but one more obvious example of a website banning scraping is if it prohibits scraping in its `robots.txt` file.
 A robots.txt file is a file that websites use to tell web crawlers which pages they are allowed to scrape.

 <figure>
     <a href="{{site.baseurl}}/assets/images/robots.png">